 |The New Britain Borough Bird Town Program oversees the activities of the Audubon PA Bird Town Program, which the Borough has participated in since 2014.

-The Committee meets the first Monday of each month at 6:30 PM at the Borough Administrative Office located at 45 Keeley Avenue.
+The program meets the first Monday of each month at 6:30 PM at the Borough Administrative Office located at 45 Keeley Avenue.

 |Chair / Council Liaison: Tom Price